Students Rights and Responsibilities Handbook

 Students receiving special education services who have obtained a modified, extended diploma or attendance certificate may attend until age 21.
 Students are entitled to information about alternative education programs if irregular attendance or significant disciplinary issues hinder their educational progress.
 They also have the right to make up missed assignments and instruction and to continue their education with full access and participation, regardless of housing status.

-Students are expected to attend school in their designated attendance area, but may inquire about the "School Choice" process through a building administrator.
+Students are expected to attend school in their designated attendance area, but may inquire about the "District Transfers" process through their building administrator.
 They must attend classes on all scheduled school days, be punctual, and adhere to policies regarding absences or late arrivals.
 Parents/guardians are responsible for informing the school of their child's absence and the reason for it, either by phone or in writing.

 The School Board is responsible for admitting, free of charge, all qualified residents to TTSD schools, authorizing the admittance of others, determining residency, and setting tuition rates.